Ilia Malinin wins 1st U.S. men's skating title, Brown 2nd

 Associated Press

-But Malinin gold-medal free skate was not without flaws.
-He did doubles on two planned quads midway through his program, then recovered with a triple lutz-triple axel-triple toe loop sequence for his final jumping pass.
-He also fell on his signature quad axel; he is the only skater in history to cleanly land the 4 1/2-revolution jump in competition.
+Malinin did doubles instead of two planned quads midway through his program, then recovered with a triple lutz-triple axel-triple toe loop sequence that earned him more than 21 points for his final jumping pass.
+He also fell on his signature quad axel; Malinin is the only skater in history to cleanly land the 4 1/2-revolution jump in competition.

-“It’s hard to be a pioneer,” said Olympic champion Brian Boitano, who was the first U.S. skater to land a triple axel.
-“When there’s nobody else doing it, it’s a really hard situation.
-You have to push yourself.”
+“This wasn’t the skate that I wanted,” Malinin said.
+“There’s always ups and downs, and you just have to get over it and move on for the next thing.”

+Malinin said he came into Sunday’s event with less energy than usual, having spent the bulk of his time leading into nationals refining his short program.
+That effort paid off, but he believes it cost him in the free skate.

 Brown’s 177.06 in the free skate gave him the silver medal.
 The 28-year-old veteran, who performed a routine to Josh Groban’s “The Impossible Dream,” had not competed since finishing sixth at the 2022 Beijing Olympics.

-Joining Torgashev as a first-timer on a national podium was Maxim Naumov, who finished in fourth place.
+Joining Torgashev in making his first national podium was Maxim Naumov, who finished in fourth place.
 Though he fell on an early triple axel, he skated clean the rest of the way for a 171.43 score.

-Malinin joins 15-year-old Isabeau Levito as a first-time national champion, representing potentially the dawn of a new era in U.S. singles skating.
+Malinin joins 15-year-old Isabeau Levito as a first-time national champion, representing the potential dawn of a new era in U.S. singles skating.

 The youth movement hasn’t entirely taken over the sport, though, as ice dancers Madison Chock and Evan Bates and pairs duo Alexa Knierim and Brandon Frazier became the first skaters in their 30s to win their respective disciplines at nationals in more than 50 years.